sagun1151/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+User interface component library to render UI.
+Better handling of dynamic data for faster response time.
+I found out that Netflix uses React.js to handle user interactions and saw huge improvement of initial load times and performance.
+Personality i think the reasuability is great with React.js.
+Being able to write somewhere alone the lines of 20ish lines of code but have it render and insane amount of data is great;

 1. Describe component state.

+object that holds data that may change over the course of the component

 1. Describe props.

+something that passes information held on state inside one component to another

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+anything that affects things outside the scope of the current function being executed by using useState